(Update: This chapter has been edited. 11/15/2016)

-All feelings of guilt for skipping out on Tipo's party when I saw The Parade.
-From that point on, it needed to be capitalized because it was amazing.
+All feelings of guilt for skipping out on Tipo's party left me when I saw The Parade.
+From that point on, it needed to be capitalized because of how awesome it was.

-The floats were decorated with all colors of flower, the scent was exotic and intoxicating.
+The floats were decorated with flowers of every color you could imagine; the scent was exotic and intoxicating.
 It was refreshing.
 There were thoroughbred horses pulling each one, their coats shining in the brilliant sun and their feet dancing in anticipation.

-The girl leading the way stopped and bowed to me, gesturing in a very graceful way to a float that had golden flowers all over it.
-The float had a wide flowing staircase and at the top was a throne almost an exact copy of my own.
+The girl leading the way stopped and bowed to me, gesturing in a graceful way to a float covered in golden flowers.
+The float had a wide, flowing staircase, and at the top was a throne almost an exact copy of my own.

-I was in awe, because it was so awesome.
-And it was all for me.
 Some part of me had desired this for a long time.
-Since I had become a llama, I had spent a lot of time trying to persuade everyone that I had changed.
-I went out of my way to be nice to everyone, and made sure it wasn't all about me.
+Since my time as a llama, I had spent a lot of time trying to persuade everyone that I had changed.
+I went out of my way to be nice to everyone.
+I especially set aside my usual greed and selfishness.

-I couldn't help but revel that this Parade was all about ME.
+But at that time, I couldn't help but revel that this Parade was all about ME.
 It made me feel good.
 Marvelous.
 Stupendous.
 I was on top of the world.
 I was Emperor Kuzco.
-And everyone was . . .
+And everyone was. . .

 "Uh, Kuzco. . ."

 "Huh?"
-I asked, hearing my voice not being shouted in joy but plainly being shouted.
+I asked, hearing a voice shout my name, not in joy, but plainly.